 Schedule Hold Points (SHP) represent key milestones on or near a schedule's critical path that are used as measurement points with respect to contingency drawdown.
-Delays to these key milestones have the potential to require a program to utilize available contingency.
+Delays to these key milestones have resulted in consuming program schedule contingency.
 Table 7-3 below reflects the SHPs for the PCEP program schedule.
 The dates indicated reflect the planned completion dates for each SHP.